Toyokawa, Aichi: Origins

-Middle Ages
+Feudal period

-Muromachi Period
+Muromachi period

 The temple of Toyokawa Inari, a popular pilgrimage destination, dates from 1441.

-Sengoku Period
+Sengoku period

 A number of daimyō clans under the Tokugawa shogunate originate in what are now parts of Toyokawa, most notably the Makino clan.

 Early modern period

-Edo Period
+Edo period

 The area prospered during the Edo period with two post towns along the Tōkaidō, Goyu-shuku and Akasaka.

 Late modern period

-Meiji Period
+Meiji period

 After the Meiji Restoration, on October 1, 1889, several villages were organized with the establishment of the modern municipalities system within Hoi District, Aichi Prefecture, including Toyokawa Village.

 On March 13, 1893, Toyokawa was promoted to town status.

-Showa Period
+Showa period

 Toyokawa City was founded on June 1, 1943, by the merger of Toyokawa town with neighboring Ushikubo Town and Yawata Village, all from Hoi District.

 In 1939 the massive Toyokawa Naval Arsenal was established, one of the largest producers of machine guns, aviation ordnance and ammunition in the Empire of Japan.

-It was also had sections that produced military-issue katana, bayonets, and glass lenses for use in cameras, binoculars, and similar equipment.
+It also had sections that produced military-issue katana, bayonets, and glass lenses for use in cameras, binoculars, and similar equipment.

 During World War II, many thousands of civilians were conscripted or volunteered to work at the Arsenal, and towards the end of the war, this workforce included hundreds of middle school students and high school girls.

 On August 7, 1945, the Toyokawa Naval Arsenal was targeted by a flight of B-29 bombers.

 About 2,500 people were killed during the Toyokawa Air Raid.

 Toyokawa was one of the last places to be targeted using conventional explosive and incendiary bombs in the closing days of World War II, occurring the day after Hiroshima was destroyed by an atomic bomb.